Threat-Sleuth/automated-honeynet-deployment/README.md

+## 1. Overview

 This honeynet is designed as a collection of Dockerized services (honeypots and supporting components) defined in a `compose.yml` file.

 The project includes: